balajich/balajich.github.io/_posts/java/Spring Cloud/reverse-proxy-spring-cloud-gateway/2020-08-21-Reverse-proxy-using-Spring-Cloud-Gateway.md

 - Run reverse proxy (Spring Cloud Gateway Netty) on 8080 port
 - Run rest api (tomcat) on 9090 port
 - Modify the configurations of Netty to route requests to a newly added tomcat that is running on 9091
-- How to handle tomcat failovers
+- How to handle tomcat fail overs
 # Source Code
     git clone https://github.com/balajich/reverse-proxy-spring-cloud-gateway.git
 # Architecture